Tax-base sharing designed to achieve six goals

 How much tax base the program shares

-The program shared $561 million in tax revenue for taxes payable in 2016.
+The program shared over $697 million in tax revenue for taxes payable in 2021.

 How tax-base sharing impacts communities

-More communities gain tax base (99 net recipients) than lose tax base (80 net contributors).
+A total of 179 communities participate in the program.
+More communities gain tax base (110 net recipients) than lose tax base (69 net contributors).
 Top net contributors concentrate near major highways and job centers.

 How tax-base sharing affects commercial-industrial property